Instructor: James Sondgeroth

 - Socialism vs. Capitalism

-- Socialism: What does the socialist thinker say about
+- Socialism: What does the socialist thinker say about the following in a capitalistic market system:

 - private property,